heyallnorahere/pancake/README.md

 order to inform how it continues to control each module.
 All of this data is published back to the ROS message system for the `robot` and `client` nodes to use.

-#### Automatic updates & bluetooth pairing
+#### Self-updating & bluetooth controller pairing

+I wanted this project to have the capability to run without any external computers or monitors.
+For this purpose, I wanted to expose two helpful functions on the actual chassis of the robot: self-updating and controller connection.

 Due to the containerized nature of this project through Docker, new versions are easily installed by downloading a new image and recreating the container using the newly-downloaded image.
 Because of the simplicity of this process, a project called [Watchtower](https://github.com/containrrr/watchtower) exists to automate it.
-With an option, it exposes an HTTP API not unlike a website to allow clients to send HTTP requests to trigger container updates.
+With an option, it exposes an HTTP REST API which allows clients to send HTTP requests to trigger container updates.

-I wrote another containerized [program](https://github.com/heyallnorahere/robot-util) to expose this functionality through a text UI on a $10 20x4 HD44780 I2C LCD screen.
+I wrote another containerized [program](https://github.com/heyallnorahere/robot-util) to expose this functionality through a text UI on a small $10 20x4 HD44780 I2C LCD screen.
 It handles automated image updates through a menu option which is selectable through a rotary encoder connected to the Raspberry Pi's GPIO pins.
 I wrote this program in C both to stretch myself with a minimalist programming language and because the program itself was not inherently object-oriented as the swerve drivetrain was.
 It's containerized with Docker similarly to the actual robot code, and self-updates